sschoener/sschoener.github.io/_posts/2024-11-20-unity-shader-graph-perf-2.md

 Now to address some questions I got from last time:

  * "What is this wondrous profiler you are using there?
 It looks so smooth and responsive."
 That's [Superluminal](https://superluminal.eu/).
 It has mixed-callstack support (C#/native) for Unity.
 It's very good.
  * "Will all of this go away once Unity is on CoreCLR?"
 I hope it's going to be better!
 CoreCLR has much better codegen, but quadratic stuff always explodes eventually.
 Also, I am not willing to wait for that.
-But I'm excited to see where it goes :)
+But I'm interested to see where it goes :)
  * "When is this going to get fixed in Unity?"
 I don't know, I don't work there.
 If you want this or something else fixed, get in touch and we can figure out the terms.
 That applies to Unity as well.

 {% include clickable-image.html %}